philhartung/aes67-monitor/README.md

 # Stream Monitor

-Cross plattform Audio over IP monitoring app.
-The app was primarily tested in a hybrid Dante/AES67 environment.
+AES67 Stream Monitor is a cross plattform Audio over IP monitoring app.
+The app is tested with AES67-compatible Dante hardware.
 Features include:

 - Auto discovery of streams via Session Announcement Protocol and manually adding streams by pasting SDP data
 - Filter and sort streams